-Q. What are these lumps and bumps at my injection sites?
+What are the lumps and bumps at insulin injection sites?

-A. If you tend to use the same spots repeatedly then you might want to use one of these approaches to make sure you’re spreading out the love:
+If you tend to use the same spots repeatedly, you may want to use one of these approaches:

 - Use a visual body map.
-For example, think about an imaginary clock or the letters “M” or “W” on a body part like your abdomen.
-Trace your finger along this shape and then the next time you poke your skin, try a different spot along your imaginary shape.
+Imagine a clock or the letters “M” or “W” on a body part like your abdomen.
+Trace your finger along this shape.
+The next time you poke your skin, try a different spot along this imaginary shape.

 - Create your own simple method.
-For example, if you insert a glucose sensor on the right side of your body, then do your next injection or insert the next couple of infusion sets there, too.
-Then the next time you change your sensor and move it to the left side, insert your next couple infusion sets on the same side.
+Try this: if you insert a glucose sensor on the right side of your body, then do your next injection or next couple of infusion sets there, too.
+The next time you change your sensor and move it to the left side, insert your next couple infusion sets on the same side.

-- Use a calendar to keep track.
-Injections or infusion set insertions on specific days of the week could be done on the front side of your body while others could be on the back.
-Or maybe you could try to wear infusion sets on the back of your arm when you’re more bundled up during the winter or your buttocks more often during swimsuit season.
-This will allow for longer periods of time for other tissue, or other sites used to heal, too.
+- Track sites with a calendar.
+On specific days of the week, you can do injections or infusion set insertions on the front side of your body while the other days could be reserved for the back.
+You can reserve certain times of the year for specific areas of your body, as well.
+You could try to wear infusion sets on the back of your arm when you’re more bundled up during the winter or your buttocks more often during swimsuit season.
+This will allow longer periods of time for tissue on other sites to heal, too.

-You might also want to talk to your doctor about using a new location that you might not have thought of before.
-If you move to new areas, you may need to test your glucose more frequently since it’s absorbed differently and may affect your glucose.
+- Talk to your doctor about new injection locations.
+There may be areas you haven’t thought of using to avoid lipohypertrophy.
+Just remember, any time you use a new area for injection or insertion sets, you may need to test your glucose more frequently since insulin will be absorbed differently.
 If you have been using your abdomen (where insulin is generally absorbed the fastest) and start using your buttocks (where insulin is absorbed more slowly), you may see your glucose values change more slowly.

-Here's a guide of some potential areas to give your insulin:
+Here's a guide of some potential areas to use during insulin therapy:

-Moving forward, before you inject insulin or insert a new infusion set, take a moment to firmly stroke the areas in a sweeping motion to feel for any lumps.
-If you find that you have areas on your body that have lumps and bumps, then allow them to heal before using them again.
-Lengths of time to heal the tissue will vary, but you might want to wait at least a few weeks.
-We hope these tips help you.
+Before you inject insulin or insert a new infusion set, take a moment to firmly stroke the areas in a sweeping motion to feel for any lumps.
+If you find areas with lumps and bumps, allow them to heal before using them again.
+Healing time will vary, but you may want to wait at least a few weeks.
+We hope these tips help you as you continue to use insulin.
 Thanks for reading!

 IMPORTANT SAFETY INFORMATION